Malaysia coalition extends rule despite worst electoral showing

 Ethnic Chinese parties affiliated with the National Front suffered heavy losses in 2008 and were punished by voters again on Sunday.
 The National Front's ethnic Chinese MCA party won just five seats, down from 15 in 2008, according to the latest count.

-That leaves the National Front dominated more than ever by ethnic Malays, who make up about 60 percent of the population, increasing a trend of racial polarisation in the country.
+That leaves the National Front dominated more than ever by ethnic Malays, who make up about 60 percent of the population, increasing a trend of racial polarization in the country.

 "There needs to be an effort to look back at racial harmony," said Khairy Jamaluddin, the head of UMNO's youth wing and a member of parliament.
 "We don't want the results to be looked at through a racial lens."